Dynamics-Aligned Shared Hypernetworks for Contextual RL under Discontinuous Shifts: Context Encoding and Utilization

 The modulation is multiplicative in the following sense.
 Inside the adapter, features are transformed by weight matrices that depend on context through $\omega=h_\eta(z_t)$.
 Concretely, the computation contains terms of the form $W(z_t)\,x_t$, which induces explicit multiplicative interactions between feature coordinates and context coordinates.
 This form of multiplicative modulation~\citep{jayakumar2020multiplicative} can exactly represent certain functions outside the concatenation hypothesis class.

-Theorem~\ref{thm:hyper_expressiveness} in Appendix~\ref{app:expressiveness} formalizes this separation by showing that hypernetwork-conditioned adapters can represent functions outside the hypothesis class of concatenation-based ReLU policies.
-In non-overlapping contexts such as actuator inversion (Section~\ref{sec:environments}), this capacity supports efficient representation of sign-dependent multiplicative structure, whereas concatenation-based methods must realize such structure only indirectly (Remark~\ref{rem:expressiveness}).
+Theorems~\ref{thm:hyper_expressiveness}, \ref{thm:operator-family}, and \ref{thm:bottleneck-separation} in Appendix~\ref{app:expressiveness} formalize this separation by showing that hypernetwork-conditioned adapters can represent context-dependent multiplicative transformations outside the hypothesis class of concatenation-based ReLU policies.
+In non-overlapping context shifts, this capacity supports efficient representation of discontinuous changes in action effects, whereas concatenation-based methods must realize such structure only indirectly (Remark~\ref{rem:expressiveness}).